Govt of India needs strategic plan for evacuation, every minute precious: Rahul Gandhi | Politics

 ''Similar action is also being undertaken by our ambassadors in Russia and Ukraine,'' it said.

+On Tuesday, the Indian Embassy in Kyiv advised all Indian nationals, including students, to leave the Ukraine capital urgently the day itself, preferably by trains or by any other means available.

-The Kharkiv city is witnessing increasing fighting between the Ukrainian troops and Russian forces.
+The advisory came amid increasing fighting between Russian forces and Ukrainian troops around Kyiv.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)